brobinson09/simpletimer/README.md

 # A basic node timer/clock

 This project is a basic timer/clock primarily built with a MEAN stack in mind.
-This application is a work in progress and solo purpose of it is to learn and practice web development.
+This application is a work in progress and sole purpose of it is to learn and practice web development.

 ## Getting Started